 Canmore

 Just 20 minutes down the highway from Banff is Canmore!
-This adventure-filled town is full of art, amazing Canmore restaurants, culture and the great outdoors.
+This adventure-filled town is full of art, excellent Canmore restaurants, culture and the great outdoors.
 Visit the Canmore Nordic Centre in all seasons for world-class skiing, mountain biking and more.
 Another great adventure from Canmore is Mount Yamnuska.
-This large picturesque mountain on the edge of the Rockies is a popular (but difficult) hiking spot.
+This large, picturesque mountain on the edge of the Rockies is a popular (but challenging) hiking spot.
 Stay overnight at one of the Canmore hotels to give you more time to explore.

 Read more in our detailed guide of things to do in Canmore.